b-jan/blog/NextJs.md

 It is possible to make SSR work perfectly on top of create-react-app, we won't go through all the painful work in this article.
 Still, if you're interested in it, I attached just above some great articles giving detailed explanations.

-But seriously...
+Seriously...
 Next.js can bring you all these features!

 ## Next.js helps you building server rendered React.js Application